tropicsquare/tropic01/README.md

 This section provides references to TROPIC01 design materials such as Architecture, HW design (RTL) and FW source code.

+> [!IMPORTANT]
+> Some of the links below may not function yet.
+TROPIC01 internal design is being gradually published.
+As the repositories are being published, all the links below will become active.

 ### Hardware

 [RTL Design](https://github.com/tropicsquare/tropic01-rtl)